heathornJ/hunterquiz/README.md

 ## Overview

 Welcome to my front end software developer project for an "Online Quiz".
 This README file provides information about the content, creation, and learning process involved with creating this webapp.
+The theme I chose for this project was based on a series of games named Monster Hunter.

 ## Introduction